Five Stages of Addiction – The Cycle Of Substance Abuse

 According to the National Institute on Drug Abuse (NIDA), an estimated 24.6 million Americans struggle with substance abuse on a day-to-day basis.
 Many of them are seemingly healthy and productive.
 Most healthcare experts agree there are five stages of addiction.

 It’s vital to emphasize that addiction doesn’t necessarily happen instantly.
-Developing the disease is most often a gradual process that victims may not recognize.
+Instead, developing the disease is most often a gradual process that victims may not recognize.

 Knowing the stages can help a person and others call attention to their related behaviors.